Your Product Photography Looks Cheap: 10 Fixes for Brands

 This is another cardinal sin.
 The product—the one thing you’re actually trying to sell—is drowning in a chaotic mess of props.
 Dried flowers, random trinkets, textured cloths, bits of wood… It’s just visual noise.

-A cluttered background doesn't make the shot look premium.
+A cluttered background doesn’t make the shot look premium.
 It makes you look like you have zero confidence in your product.
-It forces the eye of the customer to dart around, confused.
+It forces the customer’s eye to dart around, confused.

 The Fix: The One-Thing Rule